 Stay in Canada After You Graduate

-If you decide to stay in Canada after you graduate, there are a number of programs that you can apply for.
+If you decide to make Canada your home after you graduate, there are several programs that you can apply for.

-A post-graduation work permit will allow you to gain valuable Canadian work experience, which in turn gives you access to the Canadian Experience Class (CEC) visa.
-This program can be issued for the length of your study program, for up to three years duration.
+A post-graduation work permit will allow you to gain valuable Canadian work experience, giving you access to the CEC Express Entry program.
+This program can be issued for the length of your study program, for up to three years.

 For example, if you graduate from a four-year degree program, you could be eligible for a three-year work permit if you meet the criteria.
-If you graduate from an eight-month certificate program, you would be eligible for a work permit that is valid for no more than eight months.
+Likewise, if you graduate from an eight-month certificate program, you will be eligible for a valid Canadian work permit for at most eight months.

-The Canadian Experience Class visa gives graduates the opportunity to make a successful transition from temporary to permanent residence.
-This is open to candidates who are familiar with Canadian society and can contribute to the Canadian economy.
-A knowledge of English or French, as well as qualifying work experience, is a must.
+The CEC allows graduates to transition from temporary to permanent (TR to PR) residence successfully.
+This is open to candidates familiar with Canadian society who can contribute to the Canadian economy.
+Knowledge of English or French, as well as qualifying work experience, is a must.

 Canadian Experience Class

-The Canadian Experience Class (CEC) is an immigration category for Canada's temporary foreign workers who wish to become permanent residents.
+The CEC is an immigration category for Canada's temporary foreign workers who wish to become permanent residents.
 Temporary foreign workers are also ideal candidates for Canadian immigration and permanent residency.

-Canadian Experience Class applications are processed through the new Express Entry selection for immigration to Canada.
-Candidates who are eligible must express an interest in immigrating to Canada, create an online Express Entry profile and receive an Invitation to Apply for permanent residence before they make an application.
+CEC applications are processed through the new Express Entry selection for immigration to Canada.
+Eligible candidates must express an interest in immigrating to Canada, create an online Express Entry profile and receive an Invitation to Apply (ITA) for permanent residence before they make an application.

-Some provinces, offer immigration options for graduates who have completed their qualification in that particular province and would like to stay on and work in Canada or start their own entrepreneurial endeavours.
+Some provinces offer immigration options for graduates who have completed their qualifications in that province and would like to stay and work in Canada or start their entrepreneurial endeavours.
 Provinces that offer these opportunities include: